airedia/Seven-Wonders-of-the-World/README.md

 __ATTENTION__: Before deployment, set the config.php file permission to _600_ in your _public_html_ directory, available with your chosen domain service.

+## UPDATE: Prototype link
+The link has been updated, please visit the prototype of the web-based application here: https://seven-wonders-of-the-world-prototype.scienceontheweb.net//

 ## License
 Only personal use.
 For any other use, please contact me here: https://forms.gle/G7TLUy2CUyBaNEEy7 .